The Best Restaurants in Darling Harbour for every budget [2026]

 The Best Coffee in Darling Harbour

-When it’s time for coffee, our star choice is Edition Coffee Roasters in Steam Mill Lane.
+When it’s time for coffee, our top pick is Edition Coffee Roasters in Steam Mill Lane.
+The Japanese-inspired menu makes it worth a stop even if you’re not a coffee purist.

 The Best Breakfast in Darling Harbour

-• Edition Coffee Roasters – Japanese inspired menu served alongside exceptional coffee.
-The souffle pancakes here are very, very good.
+• Edition Coffee Roasters (Steam Mill Lane) – Japanese inspired menu alongside exceptional coffee.
+The souffle pancakes are very, very good.

 The Best Desserts in Darling Harbour